djoksimo/PersonalWebsite/README.md

 * Implement contact form using Node.js
 * Add more elements to experience component
 * Perfect mobile-version layout for about page
-* Redirect www.danilojoksimovic.com to danilojoksimovic.com through nginx
-* Provision same layout for IE and MS EDGE browsers
+* Provision same layout for IE, Safari and MS EDGE browsers

 ### Domain: [danilojoksimovic.com](https://danilojoksimovic.com)